jens-limbach/SSv2-extensibility-workshop/README.md

 2. **Deploy Microservice:**
 - Open the command line, use `cd` to navigate to the folder and deploy your microservice with `cf push`.
 Copy the hostname of your application for the next step.
 Just that you know, the magic happens in the `app.js` file where we have defined two cloud functions (endpoints).
 One is called `/onCreateSubCase` and the other one is called `/customPieChart`.
 We will connect those two in the next step to our SAP Sales and Service Cloud Version 2.

+After the `cf push` you should see a screen similar to this.
 <img src="images/Console3.png">

 3. **Configure in Sales & Service Cloud:**
 - Follow live instructions or refer to additional tutorials for custom business logic and key metrics setup.
   - For custom logic you can follow from step 3 onwards in this [tutorial](https://github.com/joek/async-sample).
-The only difference is that the `path` is not `/webhook` but will be `/onCreateSubCase`.
+The only difference is that the `path` which is given in the autoflow will not be `/webhook` but will be `/onCreateSubCase`.
-  - For the “custom key metrics” part: Go to Admin Settings, create a communication system, provide the hostname of your microservice in the outbound configuration, create a custom key metric and provide the `/customPieChart` endpoint of your microservice as a path.
+  - For the “custom key metrics” part: Go to Admin Settings, create a custom key metric, select the above created communication system and provide the `/customPieChart` endpoint of your microservice as a path.

+After you have done the above steps you can test both functions.
+The custom logic happens when you create a new case and will automatically create a sub-case.
+The custom pie chart will be visible in your account overview.

 ## Part 3: Deploying the Mashup-Sample Website

 The mashup-sample website contains a few nice tipps and tricks what you can do to make your side-by-side applications nicer.
+It only works properly if you also embedd it as a mashup.

 1. **Prepare and Deploy:**
 - Use `cd` to navigate to the folder “btp-mashup-sample” and deploy using `cf push`.

 2. **Configure Mashup:**
-- Create a new mashup, add the URL given after the deployment and add mashup parameters "param1" and "param2".
+- Create a new mashup, add the URL given after the deployment and add two mashup parameters "param1" and "param2".

 3. **Binding Parameters:**
 - You can either bind system variables in the mashup configuration (like logged user) or object variables during the UI adaptation (like account ID).